Converting: 64% of people purchase after they see a sponsored video

 Video ads build KLT by:

-- Adding a human face to your brand
+Adding a class=”calloutLink” human face to your brand

 Now that you understand the importance of building KLT in all that you do, let’s take a look at how you can use video early on in your sales process.

-How to Use Contractor Video Marketing at the Top of the Funnel
+Facebook Marketing for Contractors: Use Video Marketing at the Top of the Funnel

-Think of the last time you met someone you liked enough to spend time, money or energy on them.
+Consider the last time you met someone you liked enough to spend time, money or energy on them

 The first set of videos you’ll need to produce are geared towards introducing potential customers to your brand, warming them up, and getting them “on your side.”